WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Sensors.Motion.Bno055.md

             $"Y:{result.New.GravityVector?.Y.MetersPerSecondSquared:N2}," +
             $"Z:{result.New.GravityVector?.Z.MetersPerSecondSquared:N2} (meters/s^2)]");

-        // TODO: what is the unit here. quaternion need to be unitized.
         Console.WriteLine($"Quaternion orientation: [X:{result.New.QuaternionOrientation?.X:N2}," +
             $"Y:{result.New.QuaternionOrientation?.Y:N2}," +
             $"Z:{result.New.QuaternionOrientation?.Z:N2}]");

-        // TODO: what is the unit here. euler angles need to be unitized.
         Console.WriteLine($"Euler orientation: [heading: {result.New.EulerOrientation?.Heading:N2}," +
             $"Roll: {result.New.EulerOrientation?.Roll:N2}," +
             $"Pitch: {result.New.EulerOrientation?.Pitch:N2}]");